Cronosus/simple-mvc/README.md

 1. Functioning properly, and robust.
 2. No other library apart from guava, xunit, testing tools, and the template engine you chose.

+Tasks:
+1. integration tests
+    1.1 create a sample webapp that use my mvc framework.
+    1.2 launch this webapp and test if it works as expected.

+2. create dispatch servlet that dispatch request into controller based on url mapping 2.1 initialize this dispatch servlet
+    2.2 resolve controller from url mapping
+    2.3 extract parameters from request
+    2.4 get controller instance from ioc, and dispatch request to it 2.5 render view

+3. multi thread issues?

+4. exception handling?